httptoolkit/httptoolkit/README.md

 * **Easily understand collected HTTP traffic**, with inline documentation for all standard headers & response statuses, plus body decoding, highlighting, folding, and other niceties, powered by the same internals as Visual Studio Code.
 * Quickly find the data you care about, with exchanges highlighted by the client and tagged by category (images, JSON responses, errors), and free-text & structured filtering across all request & response data.
 * Breakpoint live requests or responses, to **rewrite HTTP traffic on the fly**.
-* **Mock endpoints or servers**, with a flexible rule configuration to match and handle requests automatically, to send responses, inject failures & timeouts, or transparently redirect requests elsewhere.
+* **Mock endpoints or servers**, with flexible rule configurations to match and handle requests automatically, to send responses, inject failures & timeouts, or transparently redirect requests elsewhere.
 * Intercept _any_ HTTP traffic: **HTTP Toolkit is a transparent HTTP proxy**, and can intercept plain HTTP, encrypted HTTPS, WebSockets, HTTP/2, proxy requests, direct requests, manually redirected packets, you name it, all on one port.

 [![An HTTP Toolkit demo video](./demo.apng)](https://httptoolkit.com)